bcomnes/lighterhui/README.md

 Lighterhtml provides the ability to write stateful DOM components while avoiding many of those issues (like morph algorithm oditiies, and proxy nodes and other weird hacks).

 Hui also solved a lot of issues nanocomponent had, especially regarding nested updates.
-Putting the two together should provide the best of both words!
+Putting the two together should provide the best of both worlds!
+Maybe, I dunno.

 ## License